Don Sundquist: Post-governorship

 In 2002, toward the end of Sundquist's second term, a Nashville television station, NewsChannel 5, uncovered evidence businesses owned by Sundquist's friends were illegally given no-bid contracts by the state.
-In December of that year, the FBI raided the offices of Education Networks of America (ENA), founded by Sundquist's friend, Al Ganier, as part of an investigation into whether or not Ganier used his relationship with Sundquist to obtain millions of dollars worth of state contracts (including the ConnectTenn contract).
+In December of that year, the FBI raided the offices of Education Networks of America (ENA), founded by Sundquist's friend, Al Ganier, as part of an investigation into whether or not Ganier used his relationship with Sundquist to obtain millions of dollars' worth of state contracts (including the ConnectTenn contract).
 Ganier eventually pleaded guilty to a misdemeanor charge of unauthorized use of a computer.

-In May 2004, a Labor Department employee, Joanna Ediger, was convicted of rigging a $2 million state contract for Workforce Strategists, a company owned by another Sundquist friend, John Stamps.
+In May 2004, a State of Tennessee Labor Department employee, Joanna Ediger, was convicted of rigging a $2 million state contract for Workforce Strategists, a company owned by another Sundquist friend, John Stamps.
 The following year, Stamps pleaded guilty to four counts of tax evasion and one count of making false statements.
 U.S. District Judge Karl Forester said Sundquist was the "impetus" for the investigations, although he was never implicated in any wrongdoing, nor were any senior members of his administration.

 In July 2005, Sundquist was named head of a national panel on improving Medicaid.
 The panel was appointed by HHS Secretary Michael Leavitt.

-He served as state vice chair of the John McCain presidential campaign team in 2008.
+Sundquist served as state vice chair of the John McCain 2008 presidential campaign team.

-Lobbying career

-After leaving office, Sundquist became a lobbyist and worked for the firm he co-founded, Sundquist Anthony, now known as the Sundquist Group.

-Archive

 Sundquist's papers are archived at the University of Tennessee Libraries.